GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">What about IA–2(6) control enhancement and platform authenticators?</h4>
     <p class="usa-alert__text">
       NIST 800–53 control enhancement (IA-2(6)) requires that one of the factors is provided by a device separate from the system gaining access.
 This is not a baseline control but a control enhancement, meaning agencies are not required to implement it, and agencies handle the exception process.
-While this could mean platform authentication is not separate, another interpretation is the TPM (Windows), TEE (Android), or SE (Apple) on a device is separate from the device itself.
+While this could mean a platform authenticator is not separate, another interpretation is the TPM (Windows), TEE (Android), or SE (Apple) on a device is separate from the device itself.
 Two OMB Memos (M-6-16 and M-7-17) also stated this control enhancement, but both memos were rescinded and shouldn't be referenced.
     </p>
   </div>
 </div>